Top 5 Natural Treatments For Cold And Canker Sores

 The gel helps to heal the sore, reduce the swelling, and add moisture to your skin.
 It contains a host of nutrients including antioxidants, minerals, vitamins, amino acids, and fatty acids.
 It’s no wonder, really, that it has such powerful antiviral and anti-inflammatory properties.

 The best time to catch a cold sore is when you get that tingling feeling that heralds in the sore.
 An ounce of prevention is worth a pound of cure as they say, and this is true for cold sores, as well.
 If you didn’t catch it in time, and you do have a cold sore, do not pick it!
+The abundance of natural treatments can help, but there are things you can do to prevent it from getting worse.

 It might be tempting, but it’s not worth it in the long run – you’ll just end up with an ugly scar.
 Cold sores are extremely common and are spread through physical contact and saliva.
 If you have a cold sore, make sure your saliva and your cold sore isn’t coming into contact with anyone else.
 This includes sharing food, lip gloss or a toothbrush.
 If you touch your cold sore, wash your hands with antibacterial soap and warm water immediately.
 This will prevent it from spreading to other areas of your body.